andycrockett/homestead/readme.md

 # Laravel Homestead + Hostmanager

-This is slightly modified version of the official Laravel vagrant box.
+This is a slightly modified version of the official Laravel vagrant box.
 It allows for simple, on-the-fly hostname management by taking the aliases defined in `Homestead.yaml` and applying them to your local hosts file.
 No longer do you have to manually edit your hosts file, just change the aliases in `Homestead.yaml` and run `vagrant reload --provision`, that's it!

 Official Homestead documentation [is located here](http://laravel.com/docs/homestead?version=4.2).